extrange/personal-blog/docs/blog-posts/2021-04-22-calculating-return.md

 ## Money - Weighted Rate of Return (MWRR)

-Also known as the Internal Rate of Return.
+Also known as the Annualized Internal Rate of Return.

 Formula